BLE-LTER/ble-handbook/handbook.md

 - Put "Beaufort Lagoon Ecosystems LTER" in the keywords section of every single dataset.
 - Use the 'knb-lter-ble' scope while archiving at EDI.

+### Data notification policy

+Part 1: When a dataset is initially published (i.e., version 1)

+a.
+Any people associated with the dataset (i.e., people who appear as authors, contacts, associated parties, etc., in the metadata) are sent a data announcement like below.

+b.
+The information manager (IM) will briefly announce the dataset to the BLE team via the ble-lter-all listserv (ble-lter-all@utlists.utexas.edu), providing the citation which includes the DOI.

+c.
+The social media manager, as notified by the IM, will announce the dataset to the public via Twitter and Facebook.

+Part 2: When a dataset is revised

+a.
+If data are revised, the IM will announce to ble-lter-all as in 1b.
+The IM will indicate if the revision is appending new data or changing existing data.
+If changing existing data, the IM will highlight the changes (side note: we must also remember to document the changes in the metadata).

+b.
+If only metadata are revised, e.g., fixing a typo in a contact address, then no notifications are sent.

+#### Example data announcement

+> Dear data contributors,
+> Thank you for your data contribution to the BLE LTER corpus, and for working with us on documenting and publishing this data.
+Your data package is now archived at the Environmental
+Data Initiative repository.
+Please find information below regarding use of this data.
+> Data package landing page: PLACEHOLDER URL
+> Data package DOI: PLACEHOLDER DOI
+> Suggested citation: PLACEHOLDER CITATION
+> *Citation*
+> Please cite this data in resulting publications as you would any other source; that is, place the suggested citation (or re-formatted as required) as a reference, in addition to placing a link to the data package in a "Data Availability" section if required by the publisher.
+If appropriate, you can also make inline references in the text of your manuscript.
+> Please double-check that URLs and DOI are correct and current before citing the data in publications.
+> *Revisions*
+> Revising published data is possible.
+Please let us know if you would like to revise this data package with any changes.
+> You will be notified on any revisions with changes to the data, such as additions to a time series.
+Other updates might only revise minor details to the metadata, but will still generate a new DOI.
+If you visit an old link, the EDI data portal will alert you to the newest revision.
+> *Use*
+> All BLE LTER data packages can be found in the data catalog on our website: https://ble.lter.edu/catalog.
+There is also a guide on our data catalog page describing how to access metadata for BLE data packages (linked here).
+The guide gives an overview to the EDI portal, which digests metadata we provide to generate an user-friendly display of important information such as variable units and code-definitions.
+Please follow as you explore BLE data.

 <a href="#header">Back to top</a>
 <a id="ble-specific-datametadata-style-rules"></a>